 While our primary fiduciary duty is to maximise investment returns for our clients, attractive returns and sound ethical considerations are not mutually exclusive.
 We strongly believe that it is possible to have the best of both worlds and "do well by doing good".

-Our Ethical Policy falls into three parts:
+Ethical Policy: